NHS pension abatement rules

 When does abatement not apply?

-Outside of the current suspension of the rules for MHOs, abatement will not apply if you return to work outside of the NHS.
-This is because only post-retirement earnings from employment which would normally be treated as pensionable in the NHS pension scheme are taken into account.
+Abatement will not apply if you return to work in employment which would not normally be treated as pensionable in the NHS pension scheme.

-It will also not apply if you return to work after your normal pension age (60 in the 1995 section including for MHOs, 65 in the 2008 section and state pension age in the 2015 scheme).
+It will also not apply if you return to work after your normal pension age (60 in the 1995 Section, 65 in the 2008 Section and state pension age in the 2015 scheme).
+Since 1 April 2024 it no longer applies to MHOs who return to work before age 60.

-It no longer applies if you return to NHS employment having retired on the grounds of:
+Abatement doesn’t apply if you return to pensionable NHS employment having retired on the grounds of:

 • voluntary early retirement